 When do you hand off from digital to human support, and how do you stop the experience feeling disjointed?

-Jenny’s answer is that you start with the person behind the interaction.
-You do not design for “digital journeys” and separately design for “the call centre”.
+The answer starts with the person behind the interaction.
+You do not design for "digital journeys" and separately design for "the call centre".

 You design an end-to-end experience that feels coherent either way.